Dhammacakkappavattana Sutta: Development of the sutta

 According to Bronkhorst, this indicates that the four truths were later added to earlier descriptions of liberation by practicing the four dhyanas, which originally was thought to be sufficient for the destruction of the arsavas.
 Anderson, following Norman, also thinks that the four truths originally were not part of this sutta, and were later added in some versions.
 (Note: According to Cousins, Anderson misunderstands Norman in this respect, but does "not think that this misunderstanding of Norman's position critically affects Anderson's thesis.
 Even if these arguments do not prove that the four truths are definitely a later insertion in the Dhammacakkapavattana-sutta, it is certainly possible to take the position that the sutta itself is relatively late.")
 According to Bronkhorst, the "twelve insights" are probably also a later addition, born out of unease with the substitution of the general term "prajna" for the more specific "four truths".

+According to Bhikkhu Anālayo, there is no compelling basis for questioning the traditional account that the four truths were the topic of the Buddha’s first sermon, arguing that they are present in other, parallel versions of the sutra and the canon.
+He argues that the consistent presence of the Four Noble Truths across parallel versions supports their early and foundational role in early Buddhist doctrine.
+What remains uncertain, however, is how far these four truths were from the outset qualified as “noble.”
+(Note: Bronkhorst and Anderson follow Bareau, who argued in the 1960s that the four truths were not part of the Dhammacakkappavattana Sutta, as they were missing in important versions of it.
+His assessment has been questioned by Bhikkhu Anālayo, based on a comparative study and translation of a range of parallel versions of the Dhammacakkappavattana Sutta extant in Chinese.
+According to Analayo, the conclusion that the DS, accepted by him as "the first sermon", did not contain the four truths is erroneous, as it does not take into account extant parallels.

+Rhys-David noted in 1935 that the four truths are missing from the Fours in the Anguttara Nikaya.
+According to Analayo she overlooks the fact that discourses on this topic are instead allocated to the Sacca Saṃyutta of the Saṃyutta Nikāya.
+The Ariyapariyesanā Sutta (MN 26) narrates the Buddha's homeleaving and search, and his awakening.
+Anderson notes that the four truths are missing from this narrative, indicating that "the Ariyapariyesana-sutta shows that certain redactors of the canon conceived of the Buddha’s act of teaching without the four noble truths".

+According to Analayo, the expectation that the Ariyapariyesanā Sutta (MN 26) should give a full account of the Buddha’s teaching of the four noble truths is misplaced, as it is not a full-fledged biographical account, and has as its topic of the “noble search”, which does not require a complete coverage of the teaching given after this search was completed.)